 - Technology Transfer Boot Camp

-- Homework completion
+- Homework completion by deadlines

-- Satisfactory final presentation
+- Final presentation

-- "Perfecting Your Pitch" Workshop
+- "Perfecting Your Pitch" Workshop and Practice Session

-- Monthly TTAP Meetings (with bi-monthly socials)
+- Monthly TTAP Meetings at NCI Shady Grove Campus

-- Date: June 12, 2019
+- Date: June 17, 2020

 - Location: Advanced Technology Research Facility [ATRF] in Frederick, MD